 Pupil progress meetings are held half termly to identify strengths/weaknesses in performance and/or identify CPD requirements.
 Parents/carers receive regular updates on their child's progress so that they can provide support/encouragement as appropriate.

-The Headteacher and curriculum leaders monitor pupil progress through regular lesson observations, pupil interviews, book and planning scrutiny.
+The Headteacher and subject leaders monitor pupil progress through regular learning walks, pupil interviews, book and planning scrutiny.

 Focused assessment